T h e C e n t r a l C o n c e p t s

 Homosexuality was a common feature in many neighbouring communities

-in the Mediterranean region.
+of the Mediterranean region.
 Hard-core hetro-sexuality, became a feature

 of Ju'ish identity (as was circumcision & Kosher food laws), which helped